william-mba/tailwind-ng/projects/ngxtw-lib/README.md

 ### Features

+- **Free and open-source**: MIT License
+- **High-quality**:
+  - Beautiful and consistent design.
-- **High quality**: Thoughtfully-crafted and well tested to ensure performance and reliability.
+  - Fully tested to ensure performance and reliability.
-- **Versatile**: Ready to use and fully customizable components to rapidly build great UIs easier than ever.
-- **Frictionless**: Super easy to use and integrate to your existing Angular projects.
+  - Light and dark mode support out of the box.
+- **Lightweight and fast**:
+    - No external dependencies.
+    - Use only Tailwind CSS for animations.
+    - Standalone and tree-shakable components by default.
+- **Fully customizable**:
+  - Dependency injection based configuration.
+  - Support for customs class names from the HTML class attribute.
+  - Built with Tailwind CSS but can be use with any utility-first CSS framework.

 ### Resources